Grant Submission Timelines - What is that about?

 Where Can I Find the Grant Submission Timelines?

-The timelines are either available on the CNR SharePoint Site or are specifically developed based upon your proposal depending upon the type of timeline.
+The timelines are either available on the ORS SharePoint Site or are specifically developed based upon your proposal depending upon the type of timeline.
 The two types are listed below:

 Standard Due Date Timelines